JuodaanViinaa/MedPCPy/README.md

 The resulting summary file would have two sheets for each subject: one assigned to the lever response distributions, and another assigned to the nosepoke response distributions.
 If the subjects were `"Rat1"` and `"Rat2"`, the resulting sheets would have the names of `"Rat1_Levers"`, `"Rat1_Nosepokes"`, `"Rat2_Levers"`, and `"Rat2_Nosepokes"`.
 Furthermore, the individual xlsx files would also have separate sheets for each response distribution.
 These sheets are also automatically created and have as name the value of the `"label"` argument.

 If the `"label"` argument is not declared then a single sheet per subject will be created in the summary file.
-If multiple response distributions are declared in the analysis list and the `"label"` argument is ommited in all of them, the distributions will overwrite one another and only the last declared distribution will prevail.
+If multiple response distributions are declared in the analysis list and the `"label"` argument is omitted in all of them, the distributions will overwrite one another and only the last declared distribution will prevail.

 This function includes the `"statistic"` argument to determine whether a measure of central tendency (mean or median) or the sum of the values will be written, and the `"unit"` argument to specify the temporal resolution declared in the MedPC setup.